Double Chocolate Protein Donuts

-This was the same batch.
+The photo above was from the same batch.
 Just flip and trim the edges with a knife or fingers and you’re good to go!

 If you’d like to learn more about the different types of whey protein and how to find the best value for protein, read this article.